Umar Nurmagomedov: Ultimate Fighting Championship

-Nurmagomedov was scheduled to face Hunter Azure on April 18, 2020 at UFC 249.
+Nurmagomedov was scheduled to face Hunter Azure on April 18, 2020, at UFC 249.
 However, the event was then postponed.

 Nurmagomedov was scheduled to face Nathaniel Wood on 26 July 2020 at UFC on ESPN 14.
 However, Nurmagomedov withdrew from the bout due to his uncle Abdulmanap Nurmagomedov's passing.

-Nurmagomedov was initially scheduled to face Sergey Morozov on October 24, 2020 at UFC 254, but Nurmagomedov pulled out due to an illness.
+Nurmagomedov was initially scheduled to face Sergey Morozov on October 24, 2020, at UFC 254, but Nurmagomedov pulled out due to an illness.
 The pairing was then rescheduled for UFC 257 on January 24, 2021.
-However, the bout was yet again rescheduled the second time on January 20, 2021 at UFC on ESPN: Chiesa vs. Magny.
-Umar won the bout via a rear-naked choke in the second round.
+However, the bout was yet again rescheduled the second time on January 20, 2021, at UFC on ESPN: Chiesa vs. Magny.
+Nurmagomedov won the bout via a rear-naked choke in the second round.
 This bout earned him the Performance of the Night bonus.

-Nurmagomedov faced Brian Kelleher on March 5, 2022 at UFC 272.
+Nurmagomedov faced Brian Kelleher on March 5, 2022, at UFC 272.
 He won the fight via a rear naked choke in round one.

 Nurmagomedov was scheduled to face Jack Shore on March 19, 2022, at UFC Fight Night: Volkov vs. Aspinall.
 However, Nurmagomedov was removed from the bout for unknown reason and he was replaced by Timur Valiev.

 Nurmagomedov faced Nate Maness on June 25, 2022, at UFC Fight Night: Tsarukyan vs. Gamrot.
 He won via unanimous decision.

 Nurmagomedov faced Raoni Barcelos on January 14, 2023, at UFC Fight Night: Strickland vs. Imavov.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night bonus.

+Nurmagomedov was scheduled to face Cory Sandhagen on August 5, 2023, at UFC on ESPN: Sandhagen vs. Font.
+However, Nurmagomedov withdrew from the event mid-July due to shoulder injury, and was replaced by Rob Font.

+Nurmagomedov faced promotional newcomer Bekzat Almakhan on March 2, 2024, at UFC Fight Night 238.
+After being clipped early in the first round, Nurmagomedov took over and dominated the majority of the bout on the ground with strikes leading to a victory by unanimous decision.

+Nurmagomedov faced Cory Sandhagen on August 3, 2024, at UFC on ABC 7 in a bantamweight title eliminator.
+He won the fight by unanimous decision.

+Nurmagomedov was scheduled to face Song Yadong in the main event on December 14, 2024 at UFC on ESPN 63.
+However, the bout was scrapped due to Yadong's injury.

+Nurmagomedov faced champion Merab Dvalishvili for the UFC Bantamweight Championship on January 18, 2025 at UFC 311.
+He lost the fight by unanimous decision, marking his first loss in MMA.
+This fight earned him his first Fight of the Night award.

+Nurmagomedov was scheduled to face Mario Bautista on October 18, 2025, in the main event at UFC Fight Night 262.
+However, for unknown reasons, the bout was moved to October 25, 2025 one week later at UFC 321.
+Nurmagomedov won the fight by unanimous decision.